troyBORG/Reso360Spout/README.md

 ## Resonite Setup

 1. Launch Resonite.
 Your video feed will automatically be sent to OBS via Spout.
-2. Create a Slot named `#Camera` if you want the camera to follow that Slot.
-3. You can change the projection mode and camera settings in the Resonite Mod Settings menu.
+2. In Resonite Mod Settings, you can set the name of the slot the camera will follow, change the projection mode, and adjust camera settings.
-4. Have fun recording!
+3. Have fun recording!

 ## License